-We strive to make voting accessible to all electors.
-Here are some steps we have taken to make voting an inclusive experience for persons with disabilities.
+We strive to make voting accessible to all voters.
+Below is a list of the different voting methods we have available so that voting can be an inclusive experience for all voters.

-Voters who choose to use the Assistive Voting Technology device will be able to listen to the ballot choices and make their selection using 3 controller options:
+Voters who choose to use the Assistive Voting Technology device will be able to listen to the ballot choices and make their selection using three controller options:

 - The Audio Tactile Interface or ATI controller: It includes large raised buttons and bright colours and has Braille inscriptions.
 The controller is also described by audio.